Booligo/donate_system/README.md

 # donate_system

-I tried to create a donation system based on node js and MySql.
+I tried to create a donation system based on node js and MySql.You need a database.
 The database is located in the public folder (read the comments to the files)